Step-by-Step Deadfire Modding Tutorial and Tools

 “DebugName”: “Modwyr_Eager_Lover”

-Ensure it that it’s an ItemModGameData by seeing the line above it like this:
+Ensure that it’s an ItemModGameData by seeing the line above it like this:

 “$type”: “Game.GameData.ItemModGameData, Assembly-CSharp”,